 - Georgia: $3,100

-Upstart allows you to use your personal loan funds “for any occasion,” including to pay for a wedding, home improvement project, finance a medical procedure, or pay off your credit cards.
+Upstart allows you to use your funds “for any occasion,” including to pay for a wedding, home improvement project, finance a medical procedure, or pay off your credit cards.

-Upstart does not offer loans in West Virginia or Iowa.
+Upstart does not offer funding in West Virginia or Iowa.

 Upstart Personal Loan Fees